-Unmet Need Proposed: 61 units including a surplus of 171 total units provided
+Unmet Need Proposed: units

-The Court found that the Borough was entitled to adjust its new construction obligation to 33 based upon the lack of vacant developable land.
+The Court found that the Borough was entitled to adjust its new construction obligation to two (2) units based upon the lack of vacant developable land.
 Under COAH Third Round regulations, the Borough is entitled to rely on its prior vacant land adjustment.
 N.J.A.C.
 5:97-5.1 (d).
-The Borough has implemented all the terms of the Judgment of Compliance for the RDP and therefore does not need to reevaluate the vacant land adjustment.
+The Borough has implemented all the terms of the Judgment of Compliance and therefore does not need to reevaluate the vacant land adjustment.
 Therefore, the Fourth Round RDP is zero (0).
-Since the Borough lacked sufficient land to satisfy its Prior and Third Round Obligation of 291, it obviously lacks sufficient land to satisfy the additional 61-unit obligation imposed in the Fourth Round.
-The Borough's continued entitlement to a vacant land adjustment for the 61-unit Fourth Round obligation is also assumed to be valid.
+Since the Borough lacked sufficient land to satisfy its Prior and Third Round Obligation of 777, it obviously lacks sufficient land to satisfy the additional 93-unit obligation imposed in the Fourth Round.
+The Borough's continued entitlement to a vacant land adjustment for the 93-unit Fourth Round obligation is also assumed to be valid.